wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 .. meta::
-  :description: This POC shows how Wazuh provides out-of-the-box rules capable of identifying brute-force attacks by correlating multiple authentication failure events.
+  :description: This PoC shows how Wazuh provides out-of-the-box rules capable of identifying brute-force attacks by correlating multiple authentication failure events.
 Learn more in this section.

 .. _poc_detect_bruteforce: